Optometric Assistant Salary

 Common Career Paths for Optometric Assistant

-For Optometric Assistants, progressing to an Optometrist role may result in a significant raise.
-On average, an Optometrist can earn $96K annually.
+Optometric Assistants who transition into an Optometrist role may receive large pay increases as the latter position pays an average $96K per year.
 An Optometric Technician role is the most prevalent career advancement for Optometric Assistants.
 Paychecks for that role are $25K on average.
 The Certified Ophthalmic Assistant position is another common transition for Optometric Assistants; in this role, salaries are typically at the $34K mark.

 Optometric Assistant Job Listings